katnarra/Transfer-Learning-Retinal-Images/README.md

 THe evaluation of performance was done based on accuracy, precision, recall, F1-score, and kappa.

 ## Transfer Learning
-Transfer learning was performed to two pretrained models, EfficientNet and ResNet18, that have been trained with large-scale datasets ADAM, REFUGE2, and APTOS.
+Transfer learning was performed to two pretrained models, EfficientNet and ResNet18, that have been trained with large-scale datasets ADAM, REFUGE2, and APTOS.